lone-wolffie/PLP-Week-4-Python-Assignment/README.md

 ## How to Run

-1.Clone the repository and open it in your editor.
+- Clone the repository and open it in your editor.
-2. Make sure you have Python installed.
+-  Make sure you have Python installed.
-3.Place your `input_file.txt` in the same directory as the script.
+- Place your `input_file.txt` in the same directory as the script.
-4. Run the script: `python modified_file.py`
+- Run the script: `python modified_file.py`